 - and more.
 Each plan varies on the insurance carrier.

 This was just a quick overview of how Medicare works and its different plans.
-Please contact your Agent or Medicare direct, or have your personal care assistant help you decide which plan best suites your needs.
-Each persons circumstances are different and one plan can be more beneficial that others for you personally.
+Please contact your Agent or Medicare directly, or have your personal care assistant help you decide which plan best suits your needs.
+Each person’s circumstances are different and one plan can be more beneficial than others for you personally.